aaquib90/questit/README.md

 - Signed-in users can authenticate via Supabase magic link and optionally persist generated tools to their Supabase project.
 - Saved tools appear in a dedicated **My Tools** view where users can reload a bundle into the workbench or publish a shareable Worker URL.
 - Generated tools can now be iterated via follow-up prompts inside the workbench; the UI sends the current HTML/CSS/JS bundle back to the proxy so updates stay contextual.
+- Generated tools are scoped to **browser-only execution** for now; prompts and adapters enforce client-friendly libraries (e.g., pdf.js) and surface graceful fallbacks when a task needs heavier compute.
 - The legacy harness at `public/test.html` is available for quick local testing (`python3 -m http.server 8000` → `http://localhost:8000/public/test.html`).
 - Cloudflare Pages hosts the simplified React workbench (`web/`), while the existing Workers (AI proxy, GitHub proxy, package, publish, self-test, dispatch) remain deployed for staging and production.
 - Publish/self-test flows still rely on the Worker APIs, but the UI currently focuses on generation + preview.
 Additional guardrails (repo selection, auto-publish) will be reintroduced iteratively.